Eclipse-SDV-Hackathon-BCX/.github/profile/JetRacer.md

         [sudo] password for jetson:

 * When prompted for password enter `jetson` or your password
 * Sit back and relax while ROS melodic and Muto is being installed and setup.
-This may take sometime depending on your network speek.
+This may take sometime depending on your network speed.
 Make sure the Jetracer is plugged in.

-        REDACTED
+        ...
+LOGS REDACTED for brevity ...

         [ 38%] Built target muto_msgs_generate_messages_py
         [ 56%] Built target muto_msgs_generate_messages_nodejs